jakimowb/enmapbox_testmigration2/doc/source/Installation.rst

 Installation
 ============

 .. _install_enmapbox:

-Installing & Updating the EnMAP-Box
+Install or update the EnMAP-Box
 -----------------------------------

 The EnMAP-Box 3 is a plugin for the free and open source Geographic Information System `QGIS <https://www.qgis.org>`_ (see :ref:`install_qgis`) that can be downloaded `here <https://www.qgis.org/en/site/forusers/download.html>`_.

-Installing or updating the EnMAP-Box itself is pretty easy:
+Installing or updating the EnMAP-Box itself is simple:

     1. Download the latest EnMAP-Box from `<https://bitbucket.org/hu-geomatics/enmap-box/downloads/>`_